Last updated: July 24, 2022

 1. Signing up

 How do I play a rated 2-player game?

-In Dominion Online, click the Matching tab.
-In the Automatch options, make sure Player count is set to 2P and Rated games is set to Rated (click the yellow options to cycle through the choices).
+In Dominion Online, click the Automatch tab.
+In the Automatch options, make sure Player count is set to 2P and Rated games is set to Rated.

-I didn’t respond in time to Discord message to confirm my signup.
-Can sign up again?
+I didn’t respond in time to the Discord message to confirm my signup.
+Can I sign up again?